marcoalopez/GrainSizeTools/DOCS/getting_started.md

 dataset[['Area', 'Feret']]  # note the double brackets!
 ```

 For example, the imported dataset does no contain the diameters of the grains but the sectional areas of the grains.
-Then, we can estimate the apparent diameters using the equivalent circular diameter (ECD) formula which is:
+Then, we need to estimate the apparent diameters via the equivalent circular diameter (ECD) formula which is:

 ECD = 2 * √(area / π)